LLM Provider Pricing in 2026: What It Actually Costs Per Task

 Same prompt: Anthropic reports 145 input tokens, OpenAI reports 152 input tokens

 This is expected.
-Different providers use different tokenizers (Anthropic uses their own, OpenAI uses tiktoken/cl100k_base, Google uses SentencePiece).
+Different providers use different tokenizers.
 Token counts for identical text will differ by 5-15%.
 Your cost calculations must use each provider's reported token counts, not a shared estimate.

 Benchmark with your actual prompts, not synthetic ones.
-Generic benchmarks tell you nothing about how a model performs on your specific task.
-The 10 minutes spent running your real prompts through multiple providers will save you thousands of dollars in wrong decisions.
+Generic benchmarks tell you nothing about your specific task.
+The 10 minutes spent running your real prompts through multiple providers will save you thousands in wrong decisions.

 Always calculate cost per successful task, not cost per token.
 A model that is 5x cheaper per token but fails 40% of the time is not cheaper.
 Track success rates alongside cost in every evaluation.

-Use the cheapest model that meets your quality threshold.
-Start with the cheapest option (Haiku, GPT-4o-mini, Gemini Flash) and only upgrade when you have empirical evidence that quality is insufficient.
+Start cheap and escalate only with evidence.
+Begin with the cheapest option (Haiku 4.5, GPT-4o-mini, Gemini 2.5 Flash) and only upgrade when you have empirical data that quality is insufficient.
 Most classification, extraction, and simple generation tasks do not need frontier models.

 Implement prompt caching from day one.
-If you have any static content in your prompts (system instructions, few-shot examples, reference documents), use prompt caching.
-The savings are typically 30-60% on input costs.
+If you have any static content in your prompts, use prompt caching.
+The savings are typically 30-60% on input costs, and with some providers, up to 90%.

 Build provider abstraction early.
 Do not hardcode to a single provider's API format.
 Use a thin abstraction layer that lets you swap models with a configuration change.
-Prices drop and quality improves constantly; you need to be able to move quickly.
+Prices drop and quality improves constantly.

 Monitor costs in real-time, not monthly.
 Set up daily cost alerts and per-request cost logging from the start.
 A prompt engineering bug that doubles your token usage will cost you thousands before the monthly bill arrives.